IWC luxury watch insurance theft worldwide

 Katrin Straub

-Owning an IWC watch is a statement, yet the thought of theft or loss is a concern for many.
-A specialist insurance provides worldwide protection, where the classic household policy falls short.
+Owning an IWC watch makes a statement, but the thought of theft or loss worries many people.
+A specialised insurance policy offers worldwide protection where standard home contents insurance falls short.

 The topic in brief and concise terms

-A standard household insurance policy often provides insufficient coverage for IWC watches, as the compensation for valuables is heavily limited.
+A standard home contents insurance policy often provides insufficient cover for IWC watches, as compensation for valuables is heavily limited.

-A specialised watch insurance with comprehensive coverage protects your IWC worldwide against theft, loss, and damage.
+A specialised watch insurance policy with all-risk cover protects your IWC worldwide against theft, loss and damage.

-Insure your IWC at market value instead of replacement value to cover appreciation and avoid underinsurance.
+Insure your IWC at market value instead of replacement value to cover increases in value and avoid underinsurance.

-Home contents insurance: A risky coverage gap for luxury watches
+Home contents insurance: A risky cover gap for luxury watches

-Many watch owners assume their IWC is covered by their household insurance.
-In reality, valuables are subject to strict compensation limits there, often only twenty to forty percent of the total insurance sum.
-A court ruling confirmed that in the case of a robbery of two watches valued at 80,000 euros, the insurance only had to reimburse the valuables limit of 20,000 euros.
-This coverage amount is by no means sufficient for a high-quality IWC watch.
-Thefts of luxury watches have increased significantly, with a reported value of 1.3 billion dollars worldwide in 2022.
-Therefore, specialized watch insurance is indispensable.
-This gap in coverage often only becomes painfully apparent after a loss event.
+Many watch owners assume their IWC is covered by household contents insurance.
+In reality, valuables there are subject to strict compensation limits, often only twenty to forty per cent of the total sum insured.
+A court ruling confirmed that, in the case of a robbery involving two watches worth EUR 80,000, the insurer only had to reimburse the valuables limit of EUR 20,000.
+This level of cover is nowhere near sufficient for a high-quality IWC watch.
+Theft of luxury watches has risen sharply, with a reported value of USD 1.3 billion worldwide in 2022.
+A specialist watch insurance policy is therefore essential.
+This gap in cover is often painfully realised only after a claim.

-Special Insurance Policy: The tailored protection for your IWC watch
+Special policy: Tailor-made cover for your IWC watch

-A dedicated luxury watch insurance offers what is known as an all-risk coverage.
-This covers risks that go far beyond a contents policy, including simple theft, robbery, loss and even damage.
-The insurance coverage is generally valid worldwide and without time limits, which is crucial for travellers.
-Unlike the contents insurance, the 'wearing risk'—damage that occurs while wearing—is also covered.
-The coverage also applies to simple theft, such as from a bag.
-Such a policy is specifically tailored to the needs of owners of valuable timepieces like an IWC.
-It therefore closes the dangerous gaps left by conventional insurance.
+A dedicated luxury watch insurance policy offers what is known as all-risk cover.
+This protects against risks that go far beyond a home contents policy, including simple theft, robbery, loss and even damage.
+The insurance cover generally applies worldwide and without time limits, which is crucial for travellers.
+Unlike home contents insurance, the “wearing risk” — in other words, damage while the watch is being worn — is also covered.
+Protection also applies in the event of simple theft, for example from a bag.
+Such a policy is specifically tailored to the needs of owners of valuable timepieces such as an IWC.
+It therefore closes the dangerous gaps left open by conventional insurance policies.

 Costs and services analysed in practice

-• Worldwide coverage for theft, robbery, and loss.
+• Worldwide cover against theft, robbery and loss.

-• Protection against damage from accidents or falls.
+• Protection against damage caused by accidents or falls.

 • Reimbursement at replacement or market value.

-• Coverage against water damage that extends beyond the manufacturer's warranty.
+• Cover against water damage that goes beyond the manufacturer’s warranty.

-• Low or no deductible in case of damage.
+• Low or no excess in the event of a claim.

-Similar principles also apply to other valuables covered by a jewellery insurance.
-Investing in such a policy not only secures the material value but also ensures your financial peace of mind.
+Similar principles also apply to other valuables, such as those covered by a jewellery insurance.
+Investing in such a policy not only safeguards the material value, but also your financial peace of mind.

-Expert tip: Insure market value instead of new value
+Expert tip: Insure for market value rather than replacement value

-When insuring your IWC watch, you have the option between replacement value and market value.
-The replacement value covers the amount needed to purchase a new, equivalent watch.
-However, many IWC models, particularly limited editions, experience significant value appreciation, and their market value often greatly exceeds the original purchase price.
+When insuring your IWC watch, you can choose between replacement value and market value.
+Replacement value reimburses the amount needed to purchase a new, equivalent watch.
+Many IWC models, especially limited editions, however, appreciate significantly in value, and their market value often exceeds the original purchase price by a considerable margin.
 Our expert tip: Insure your watch at its current market value to avoid underinsurance.
-For this, a current valuation by a certified jeweller or auction house is required.
-This document serves as the basis for the insurance contract and is crucial for correct compensation in the event of a claim.
+For this, an up-to-date valuation from a certified jeweller or auction house is required.
+This document serves as the basis for the insurance contract and, in the event of a claim, is crucial for correct compensation.
 A regular revaluation every two to three years is recommended.

-An IWC luxury watch insurance against theft should apply worldwide, whether on a business trip in Asia or on holiday in South America.
-In case of a theft abroad, two steps are immediately required: promptly file a report with the local police and then report the incident to your insurer.
-Additionally, IWC itself offers a free global registry for stolen watches with the Enquirus database.
-Registering there significantly hinders resale by thieves.
-This protection is particularly important because stolen watches are often quickly sold across international borders.
-A good policy, like a travel luggage insurance, provides you with the necessary security while travelling.
+IWC luxury watch insurance against theft should apply worldwide, whether on a business trip in Asia or on holiday in South America.
+In the event of theft abroad, two steps are required immediately: Report the incident to the local police without delay and then notify your insurer.
+In addition, IWC itself offers the Enquirus database as a free, worldwide register for stolen watches.
+Registration there makes resale by thieves considerably more difficult.
+This protection is particularly important, as stolen watches are often sold quickly across international borders.
+A good policy, as well as a travel baggage insurance, offers you the security you need when travelling.

-Insurers can reduce or deny benefits if a loss is caused by gross negligence.
-A classic example is leaving a valuable watch in an unlocked hotel room or visibly in a car.
-Note the clause "Waiver of the plea of gross negligence" in the contract.
-Many high-quality policies include this waiver up to a certain amount of loss or even completely.
-An accident where the watch is damaged is generally not considered grossly negligent.
+Insurers may reduce or refuse benefits if a loss was caused by gross negligence.
+A classic example is leaving an expensive watch in an unlocked hotel room or visible in the car.
+In the contract, look out for the clause „waiver of the defence of gross negligence“.
+Many high-quality policies include this waiver up to a certain amount of loss, or even in full.
+An accident in which the watch is damaged is generally not considered gross negligence.
 The exact definitions and exclusions are crucial for comprehensive protection of your investment.
-Therefore, a careful review of the contract terms is essential.
+A careful review of the policy terms is therefore essential.

-Selecting the right policy for your IWC requires careful attention to the details.
+Choosing the right policy for your IWC requires a close look at the details.
 A good decision is based on more than just the price.
-Use the following checklist to find the optimal protection:
+Use the following checklist to find the optimal cover:

-1. All-risk coverage: Ensures that all conceivable risks are covered unless explicitly excluded.
+1. All-risk cover: Ensures that all conceivable risks are covered that are not explicitly excluded.

-2. Worldwide validity: Coverage must apply without geographic or time limitations when traveling.
+2. Worldwide validity: Cover must apply on trips without geographical or time restrictions.

-3. Market value protection: The policy should enable insurance at the current market value to account for increases in value.
+3. Market value cover: The policy should allow insurance at the current market value to take account of increases in value.

-4. No or low deductible: In case of damage, you should not be left with high costs.
+4. No or low excess: In the event of a claim, you should not be left facing high costs.

-6. Transparent conditions: All exclusions must be clearly and understandably listed in the contract.
+6. Transparent terms: All exclusions must be clearly and understandably set out in the contract.

-A thorough comparison secures the long-term value of your IWC watch.
-Now request an individual risk analysis: Have your insurance situation reviewed at no cost and receive specific optimization suggestions.
+A thorough comparison secures the value of your IWC watch in the long term.
+Request an individual risk analysis now: Have your insurance situation checked free of charge and receive specific suggestions for improvement.

 FAQ

-What documents do I need to complete an IWC watch insurance?
+What documents do I need to complete an IWC watch insurance policy?

-You will generally need the purchase receipt, the watch's original certificate, and current photos.
-Additionally, for insurance at market value, a recent appraisal from a recognised jeweller is often required.
+You will usually need the proof of purchase, the watch’s original certificate and current photos.
+For insurance at market value, a current valuation report from a recognised jeweller is often also required.

 What should I do if my IWC watch is stolen?

-Report the theft to the police immediately and request a copy of the report.
-Then promptly contact your insurer to report the damage and discuss the next steps.
+Report the theft immediately to the police and request a copy of the report.
+Then contact your insurer immediately to report the loss and discuss the next steps.

-Are scratches or normal signs of use also covered?
+Are scratches or normal signs of wear also covered?

-No, normal wear and tear, wear and superficial scratches are generally not covered.
-Insurance covers unforeseen damage that affects the function or value, such as a crack in the glass.
+No, pure wear and tear, deterioration and superficial scratches are generally not covered.
+Unexpected damage that impairs the function or value is insured, such as a crack in the glass.

 Does the insurance also cover the loss of the watch?

-Yes, a high-quality watch insurance also covers simple loss, such as if you lose the watch without noticing.
-This is a significant advantage compared to home contents insurance.
+Yes, a high-quality watch insurance policy also covers simple loss, for example if you lose the watch without noticing.
+This is a key advantage over household contents insurance.

 Can I also insure an entire watch collection?

-Yes, specialised providers allow you to insure an entire collection within one policy.
-Often, you'll receive better terms for this than insuring each watch individually.
+Yes, specialist providers make it possible to insure an entire collection under one policy.
+You will often receive better terms for this than insuring each watch individually.

-How is the value of my IWC determined in case of damage?
+How is the value of my IWC determined in the event of a claim?

 The valuation is based on the insured sum agreed in the contract.
-This should be based on a current purchase receipt or a valuation report to ensure that you receive adequate compensation.
+This should be based on a current proof of purchase or a valuation report to ensure that you receive appropriate compensation.

 Subscribe to our newsletter